 Emergency Drinking Water Treatment

 During a natural disaster or emergency such as a boil water alert, public and private sources of drinking water may become unavailable or unsafe due to contamination.
-As a result, individuals may need to find an alternate drinking water source until the regular supply is restored and deemed safe for consumption.
+As a result, you may need to find an alternate drinking water source until the regular supply is restored and deemed safe for consumption.

 Alternative Drinking Water Sources